WizeEveryWhere/OpenWize/docs/advanced_documentation/build_system.rst

 git_info_config.cmake
 ^^^^^^^^^^^^^^^^^^^^^

-This file provide functions to extract informations from git and generate a "version.h" file.
+This file provides functions to extract information from git and generates a "version.h" file.

 - *gitinfo* : extract the git information